Directed by Mary McCluskey & Designed by Kenny Miller

 Wheelchair-bound Mr Connolly hankers to return to Las Vegas where he visited regularly in his years as a travelling salesman.
 Surrounded by a sea of golden trinkets and tacky paraphernalia, he is convinced he’s sitting on a goldmine.
 An inveterate gambler, Mr Connolly recounts the many tales of love and loss on the highway to fame and fortune.
 Sadly, he won’t ever revisit Vegas since his iron lung wouldn’t be suitable for travel and his mass collection of cigarette coupons are now invalid.

-A Tale of Two Sisters by Zoe Strachan & Louise Welsh
+Something in the Air by Zoe Strachan & Louise Welsh

 The Registrar’s Last Entry by Jack Dickson